ajdahal/arjundahal/index.md

 ## About Me

-I am a PhD student in Computer Science & Engineering at University of Texas at Arlington.
+I am a PhD student in Computer Science & Engineering at the University of Texas at Arlington.
 My research focuses on Testing Machine Learning Models and Explainable Artificial Intelligence.

 - **Current Position:** PhD Student at the University of Texas at Arlington
 - **Research Interests:** Testing, XAI